blorente/decorat/wiki/stories/the_promotion.md

 "I'm sorry sir, you're going to have to come and pick this up later."
 The guard put the ring in his pocket.

 "No, I need that!
-I need Him..."
+I need Him --"

 "Move along!"
 He commanded, and turned back to attend the incoming crowd.

-My heart was racing, and I felt week in my knees.
+My heart was racing, and I felt weak in my knees.
 I would have fallen down, if there had been a free inch of floor to do so.
 The thumps of pumping blood were ringing in my ears, just like last night.
 The burning city.
 Billions being massacred.
 The sharp lights of orbital lances sweeping across districts.
 Chain explosions following a second later.
 The fire, the screams, the stench of burning flesh.
 "Oh no, oh Emperor please -"

 "You 'eard 'im, move it!"
 Two strong hands turned me towards the ascending staircase, and shoved me forward.

 I snapped out of it.
 The smell of smoke lingered, but before me no longer stood the ashen plain.
-Instead, a great staircase spiralled towards the high cealing, connecting the different sections of the Grand Archive.
+Instead, a great staircase spiralled towards the high ceiling, connecting the different sections of the Grand Archive.

 I forced myself to take a step forward.
 Then another one.
 Stumbling, I joined the crowd once again, making my way towards Cognitor 36B, Sectio Ordos.